Kylemiller995/codeclan/week_11/day_3/bank_enumeration_lab/bank_enumeration_lab.md

 - Add 10% interest to the value of all accounts.
 - Find the account with the largest value.
 - Find the average value of all account.
+- Get an array of only the business accounts